top of page

 I'm sure the weather had an effect on our impressions - grey skies and clouds for the entirety of our visit.
 My photos tell that story!

-One thing I have learnt from my travels is that it is better to arrange homeward flights for first thing in the morning or super late at night.
+One thing I have learnt from my travels is that it is better to arrange homeward flights for first thing in the morning or super late at night when you live at the bottom of the world.
 Early mornings are best, so you can wake up and just get on with it.
-Late evenings are good, too, as you have the whole day to make final wanderings and don't feel so pressured to keep an eye on the time.
+Late evenings can work, too, as you have the whole day to make final wanderings and don't feel so pressured to keep an eye on the time.
 This time we were due to fly home in the early evening, from Dublin to Abu Dhabi to Sydney and then finally home to Brisbane.
 Our flight from Dublin wasn't until 7pm but we woke up on that last day feeling unsettled.
 We didn't seem to know what to do to make the most of our final day in Ireland.

 We drove out to Howth in the morning, as we'd been told it was a pretty place to visit.
 Howth is apparently an affluent place, a peninsular village and outer suburb of Dublin.
 The area had been settled since prehistoric times and features in Irish mythology.
 There is a hike and there are a number of historic places to visit in Howth, but by the time we got there on our last day, we'd run out of steam.

 I remember we drove around for ages trying to find somewhere for lunch and debated how to fill in our afternoon, but in the end we just went to the airport early.
-Sometimes the speed and consistency of our wanderings catches up with us!
+Sometimes the pace and fullness of our wanderings catches up with us!

 If you want to read more about the other parts of our trip, check out my post on our Easter in London and our day in Belfast and drive up to the Giant's Causeway.